Header image courtesy of Meowsom3 (via Shutterstock)

-There is little else as comforting as a bowl of congee in cold weather or when you’re not feeling your best.
+There is little else as comforting as a bowl of congee when you’re feeling a bit under the weather.
 Seriously, ask any Hongkonger and they’ll concur, then proceed to excitedly give you recommendations on their favourite congee joints—a hotly-debated topic amongst discerning locals.
-Because the cold weather is officially here, and we’re nice enough to think of your well-being during flu season, here’s everything you need to know about getting a nice silky bowl of congee in Hong Kong.
+Whether you prefer something plain and simple or dressed up with a variety of fun ingredients, here’s everything you need to know about getting a nice silky bowl of congee in Hong Kong.

 Well, sit down and learn something, young grasshopper.
 Congee is sometimes referred to as porridge, which is just confusing—particularly for Brits—because Asian congee bears no resemblance whatsoever to Western porridge, which is grains cooked in milk.
 Congee is essentially rice cooked in water, to the point of where it melts into a starchy gruel.
 Words really don’t do the dish justice.
 Popular throughout Asian countries, it can be eaten plain and served with side dishes, or boiled with combinations of meat, seafood, and vegetables for different flavours and health benefits.

 Because it’s so simple to make, mild in taste, and easy to digest, congee is typically cooked for people who are ill and in need of simple nourishment.
 As with any plain food base, it can also be jazzed up quite a lot, depending on the kinds of ingredients you chuck in.
 This dish plays such a prevalent part in Asian cuisine that the majority of rice cookers sold here already come with a pre-set function for cooking congee.
 This is the OG healthy grain bowl, people!